jnozzi/cocoadev.com/markdown/NestedPreferences.md

     }
 }

-My program needs to add or remove stuff from the deeply-nested arrays, but the only way I've seen to do that so far (using General/NSUserDefaults or even General/CFUserDefaults) involves taking out the *entire* "Addresses" dictionary and putting it in an General/NSDictionary, modifying that, and writing the whole thing back.
+My program needs to add or remove stuff from the deeply-nested arrays, but the only way I've seen to do that so far (using NSUserDefaults or even CFUserDefaults) involves taking out the *entire* "Addresses" dictionary and putting it in an NSDictionary, modifying that, and writing the whole thing back.
 Is there (maybe, possibly) any way to just get at the arrays without dealing with their enclosing collection?
 Thanks; any help is appreciated.

 ----
 Nope, you have to do it the hard way.